RaiderKnight/RK-LifePlay-Mods-Flix/README.md

 <p>This window is separated into two areas:</p>
 <p>1- The left side is the list of all available mods/updates. <br>
 This is where all downloadable modules and addons are listed.</p>
+<p>If you double-click on one of the mods, a page dedicated to the mod you clicked on will open presenting all the information about this module</p>
 <br>
 <p>2- The right side is your local installation.<br>
 This is your LifePlay installation with all the mods that are currently installed.</p>